Introduction to Google Analytics Interview Questions and Answers

 To represent a table, dimensions are arranged in rows, and metrics are arranged in columns.

-Dimensions are the data which is attributed such as city, browser, product type, geo, country etc. Metrics are the quantitative measurement such as bounce rate, session duration, number of events etc.
+Dimensions are the data that is attributed such as city, browser, product type, geo, country etc. Metrics are the quantitative measurement such as bounce rate, session duration, number of events etc.

 Let us move to the next Google analytics Interview Questions.